bmaupin/civ-be-linux-fixes/docs/iris-workaround.md

 # Intel Iris crash workaround

+⚠️ This is no longer recommended as it still has issues.
+A better workaround is to use the Mesa `zink` driver.
+See the [readme](../README.md) for more information.

 ⓘ This workaround is already included in the all-in-one patch script in the [readme](../README.md)

 If you're using Intel graphics and the game is crashing: